nkefeyan-22-26/green-talent-index/README.md

 # Green-Transition Talent Feeder Index

-**If building electrification and EV charging are constrained by the supply of electricians, which occupations are the most realistic pools to retrain *from* — and what exactly would each one need to learn?**
+**If building electrification and EV charging are constrained by the supply of electricians, which occupations are the most realistic pools to retrain *from*, and what exactly would each one need to learn?**

 This repo builds a measure that answers both halves of that question from public data, and ranks every US occupation as a potential feeder into the electrical trade.